-4. Committing or attempting to commit robbery, bribery, or extortion.

-5. Causing or attempting to cause damage to District property or to private property on campus.

-6. Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus.

-7. Willfully or persistently smoking in any area where smoking has been prohibited by law or by policy or procedure of the District.

-8. Committing sexual harassment as defined by law or by District policies and procedures.

-9. Engaging in harassing or discriminatory behavior toward an individual or group based on ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, ancestry, genetic information, sexual orientation, physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (1) of section 422.6 of the Penal Code, or any other status protected by law.

-10. Engaging in willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus.

-11. Engaging in disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel.
+- 4. Committing or attempting to commit robbery, bribery, or extortion. - 5.
+Causing or attempting to cause damage to District property or to private property on campus. - 6.
+Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus. - 7.
+Willfully or persistently smoking in any area where smoking has been prohibited by law or by policy or procedure of the District. - 8.
+Committing sexual harassment as defined by law or by District policies and procedures. - 9.
+Engaging in harassing or discriminatory behavior toward an individual or group based on ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, ancestry, genetic information, sexual orientation, physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (1) of section 422.6 of the Penal Code, or any other status protected by law. - 10.
+Engaging in willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus. - 11.
+Engaging in disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel.
+Engaged in dishonesty. - 12.
+Forms of dishonesty include, but are not limited to: - Plagiarism, defined as presenting another person's language (spoken or written), ideas, artistic works or thoughts, as if they were one's own;

-12. Engaging in dishonesty

-Forms of dishonesty include, but are not limited to:

-a.
-Plagiarism, defined as presenting another person's language (spoken or written), ideas, artistic works or thoughts, as if they were one's own;

-Military and Veteran Students and Family Members

-RCCD exempts students from non-resident tuition who are members of the armed forces of the United States stationed in this state on active duty.
-A student who is a natural or adopted child, stepchild, or spouse who is a dependent of a member of the armed forces is also exempt from non-resident tuition.

-Students who feel they are eligible for a fee exemption should contact Veterans' Services at their home college for more information.

-b.
-Cheating, defined as the use of information not authorized by the Instructor for the purpose of obtaining a grade.
-Examples include, but are not limited to, notes, recordings, internet resources and other students' work;

-c.
-Furnishing false information to the District for purposes such as admission, enrollment, financial assistance, athletic eligibility, transfer, or alteration of official documents;

-d.
-Forging, altering or misusing District or College documents, keys (including electronic key cards), or other identification instruments;

-e.
-Attempting to bribe, threaten or extort a faculty member or other employee for a better grade;

-f.
-Buying or selling authorization codes for course access.

-13. Entering or using District facilities without authorization.

-14. Engaging in lewd, indecent or obscene conduct on District-owned or controlled property, or at District-sponsored or supervised functions.

-15. Engaging in expression which is obscene; libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on college premises, or the violation of lawful District administrative procedures, or the substantial disruption of the orderly operation of the District.

-16. Engaging in persistent, serious misconduct where other means of correction have failed to bring about proper conduct.

-17. Preparing, giving, selling, transferring, distributing, or publishing, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District policy or administrative procedure without authorization.

-18. Using, possessing, distributing or being under the influence of alcoholic beverages, controlled substance(s), or poison(s) classified as such by Schedule D, Section 4160 of the Business and Professions Code, while at any District location, any District off-site class, or during any District sponsored activity, trip or competition.
+- Cheating, defined as the use of information not authorized by the instructor for the purpose of obtaining a grade.
+Examples include, but are not limited to, notes, recordings, internet resources and other students' work; - Furnishing false information to the District for purposes such as admission, enrollment, financial assistance, athletic eligibility, transfer, or alteration of official documents; - Forging, altering or misusing District or College documents, keys (including electronic key cards), or other identification instruments; - Attempting to bribe, threaten or extort a faculty member or other employee for a better grade; - Buying or selling authorization codes for course access. - 13.
+Entering or using District facilities without authorization. - 14.
+Engaging in lewd, indecent or obscene conduct on District-owned or controlled property, or at District-sponsored or supervised functions. - 15.
+Engaging in expression which is obscene; libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on college premises, or the violation of lawful District administrative procedures, or the substantial disruption of the orderly operation of the District. - 16.
+Engaging in persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 17.
+Preparing, giving, selling, transferring, distributing, or publishing, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District policy or administrative procedure without authorization. - 18.
+Using, possessing, distributing or being under the influence of alcoholic beverages, controlled substances(s), or poison(s) classified as such by Schedule D, section 4160 of the Business and Professions Code, while at any District location, any District off-site class, or during any District sponsored activity, trip or competition.